Johan, Trial by fire image

 Johan

 My interest in metalworking was sparked back in junior high when I saw my older brother working in a forge.
-I was inspired by the craftsmen's ability to process hard metals with precise techniques, prompting me to begin an apprenticeship.
+I was inspired by the craftsmen's ability to process hard metals with precise techniques, prompting me to begin an apprenticeship in metalwork in Switzerland.
+I was 17 when I first laid eyes on a Japanese sword, and I was immediately mesmerized by its sleek appearance.
+Being aware of the exceptional craftsmanship of Japanese swordsmiths throughout history, and specializing in metalwork myself, I sought to challenge myself by learning how to craft Japanese swords.

 Johan

-Let's explore more about you!
-What is your favorite dish, and could you share some of your other interests besides Japanese swordsmithing?
+Could you tell us more about you ?
+Like your favorite dish and your other interests besides Japanese swordsmithing?

 Johan